 After processing at the melt stage, the end product is cooled to room temperature.
 The polymer morphology of the final product is depending on the rate of cooling.
 The fast cooling process results in an amorphous polymer.
-Because due to the fast cooling there is no time for polymer chains to be arranged certain order.
+Because due to the fast cooling, there is no time for polymer chains to be arranged certain order.
 So, the polymer chains arrange as they were.
 This results in amorphous polymer morphology.

 Rate of cooling of a polymer from.

-Crystallized polymers are formed due to the slow cooling.
+Crystallized polymers are formed due to slow cooling.
 There is a high amount of packing in crystalline materials.
 So, these materials have high density and high shrinkage compared to an amorphous polymer.
 Crystalline materials have a high modulus.
 When a material has a high modulus as well as crystalline structure the tries to brittle easily.

 During the process, polymer chains are subjected to intense stress.
-So, molecules align along the direction of the stress and stretch along the same direction.
+So, molecules align along the direction of the stress and stretch in the same direction.
 At the end of the process, thermal stress is removed.
 On the removal of thermal stress, chains begin to coil.
 On the cooling step, chains get closely compacted, and mass shrinks.
 Stretching gets reverted.
 Due to the shrinkage, the dimensions of the final product will be changed.

 Polymer rheology is directly connected with the flowability of the material.
 Material with very high molecular weight such as UHMWPE has low flowability.
-Such materials cannot be processed by injection molding which is needed high flowability.
+Such materials cannot be processed by injection molding which is needed for high flowability.